Psalm 34: Verse 11

+The psalmist is now "teacher"; "children" is the customary term for students in wisdom literature.

+Verse 20

+Gaylin Schmeling, in his study for Bethany Lutheran Theological Seminary, examines this verse, which declares that the bones of the righteous remain unbroken, possibly in a symbolic sense for the redeemed counted as righteous.
+Jesus, being the epitome of righteousness, may be viewed with a more literal application of this idea where his bones were not broken at the cross in a Christian perspective.
+Additionally, the observation is made that the bones of the Passover lamb were also not broken.

 Musical settings

 Heinrich Schütz composed a choral setting on a German metred paraphrase of Psalm 34, "Ich will bei meinem Leben rühmen den Herren mein", as part of the Becker Psalter.

 Several musical settings focus on the verse 8, "Taste and see", which is suitable as music for the Eucharist.
 Vaughan Williams set it, titled "O taste and see", for soprano and mixed choir with organ introduction, for the Coronation of Elizabeth II in Westminster Abbey on 2 June 1953.
 It was included as No. 3 of the 2015 album Psalms II by Shane & Shane, and as No. of the 2017 album Fractures by Sons of Korah.

+The American composer Steve Reich set part of the Hebrew text in his 1981 work Tehillim.